5 from 17 votes

 Why you’ll love this recipe

-One-pot recipes are a great option for those with busy schedules, as you’ll save time washing up dishes later.
-That means you’ll have more time with your family after enjoying a tasty rice and meatballs dinner.
+• One-pot: One-pot recipes are a great option for those with busy schedules, as you’ll save time washing up dishes later.
+I love this rice and meatballs recipe on a weeknight when the last thing I want is a pile of dishes waiting for me after dinner.

 Ingredients